jamespmernin/React-UseEffect/README.md

 The `useEffect()` hook provides for these scenarios by accepting an array as a second argument.

 The array is designed to hold a list of dependencies, that is, a list of variables and/or object properties that causes the side effect to run only if at least one of the dependencies change their value.
+If we forego the second argument entirely, the effect will run after every render.

 Providing an empty array (`[]`), will result in the side effect only running after the **initial** render.
 Let's check this out: